Boost C++ Libraries

 IN: const Graph& g

 An undirected graph.
 The graph type must be a model of Vertex and Edge List Graph and Incidence Graph.
-The edge property of the graph property_map<Graph, edge_weight_t> must exist and have numeric value type.
+The graph may not contain parallel edges.

 IN: VertexIndexMap vm